 - First and foremost, buy your diesel fuel from a reliable source.
 Sounds quite simple, but how often do we really think of that?
 Contaminated fuel can raise all kinds of operational havoc and some permanent damage along the way too.

 - Use a good additive like KIOTI’s Diesel Power.
-Most manufacturers offer this type of product to eliminate any moisture or condensation, increase the cetane to improve starting and mimimize damage to injectors and pumps.
+Most manufacturers offer this type of product to eliminate any moisture or condensation, increase the Cetane number to improve starting and minimize damage to injectors and pumps.